ECCC-MSC/open-data/docs/msc-data/reanal_casr/readme_casr-land-datamart_en.md

 # Products derived from the Canadian Surface Reanalysis-Land (CaSR-Land)

-This page describes the gridded statistical products in NetCDF format as well as the aggregate statistical products by watershed in GeoJSON format, derived from the [Canadian Surface Reanalysis-Land (CaSR-Land)](https://hpfx.collab.science.gc.ca/~scar700/rcas-casr/overview_subproducts.html⁾ available on the MSC Datamart.
+This page describes the gridded statistical products in NetCDF format as well as the aggregate statistical products by watershed in GeoJSON format, derived from the [Canadian Surface Reanalysis-Land (CaSR-Land)](https://hpfx.collab.science.gc.ca/~scar700/rcas-casr/overview_subproducts.html) available on the MSC Datamart.

 ## Data location

 MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
-An [overview and examples for accessing and using the Meteorological Service of Canada's open data] (../../usage/readme_en.md) is also available.
+An [overview and examples for accessing and using the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

 The data is available via the HTTPS protocol.
 It is possible to access ir with a standard browser.
 In this case, you obtain a list of links to a NetCDF or GeoJON file, depending on the product.